wp-plugins/frontpage-slideshow/readme.txt

 * v 0.9.8 : Passed all inline javascript to javascript blocs ; CSS styles are now inserted via Javascript, only on pages where the slideshow must appear ; added rounded corners option ; fixed visual bug onto the admin page ; fixed a functional bug into options datas validation process
 * v 0.9.9 : Introduce the templating system : all functions that format the slider (html/css/js) are in template script, allowing people to create their very own templates.
 * v 0.9.9.1 : Improving i18n and add french translation
+* v 0.9.9.2 : Add the previous and next buttons ; Add the configuration of durations ; correct the color values validation

 == Screenshots ==